OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:13

-> And the earth will become a wasteland because of her inhabitants,
+> And the earth will become desolate because of its inhabitants,
-> On account of the fruit of their deeds.
+> Due to the result of their actions.

 ## Micah 7:14